kennethy/rust-lang/ch17/README.md

 `monomorphization` is when the compiler generates the nongeneric implementation of functions and methods for each concrete type.
 The result of it is doing `static dispatch`, which means the compiler knows what method you are calling at compile time.

 `dynamic dispatch` is used when using trait objects.
-The compiler doesn't know all the types that might be used so Rust uses teh pointers inside the trait objects to determine which method to call (runtime cost).
+The compiler doesn't know all the types that might be used so Rust uses the pointers inside the trait objects to determine which method to call (runtime cost).

 **Object Safety Is Required for Trait Objects**